Heart rate training limitations

 Strengths

-Heart rate monitoring allows individuals to train at the intensity recommended to improve aerobic fitness, which is 50-90 % of maximum heart rate [6].
+Heart rate monitoring allows individuals to train at the intensity recommended for improving aerobic fitness, which is 50-90 % of the maximum heart rate (HRmax)(Pollock et al. 1998)[6].

 Limitations

 Too many athletes do not reach their true potential because they adhere to ill-conceived heart rate training zones.
-Untrained individuals will enjoy improvements in fitness at 50% of maximum heart rate.
-Trained individuals require more individualised exercise prescription.
+Untrained individuals will enjoy improvements in fitness at 50% of the maximum heart rate (HRmax).
+Trained individuals require more individualised exercise prescriptions.

-Training zones are best determined from the blood lactate response to exercise.
+Training zones are best determined by the blood lactate response to exercise.
 The figure below shows the blood lactate response to incremental exercise in a 46-year-old club cyclist.
 Notice that blood lactate does not increase above resting levels until power output reaches 210 watts.
-In this individual, exercise up to 210 watts is comfortable, sustainable, and ideal for long duration or recovery training.
+Exercising up to 210 watts is comfortable, sustainable, and ideal for this individual's long duration or recovery training.

 Blood Lactate Response Graph

 As exercise intensity increases, the cyclist recruits more fast-twitch muscle fibres and produces more lactic acid.
 From 210-270 watts, the cyclist's increased breathing is sufficient to expel CO2 and buffer blood lactate.
-In this individual, exercise at 210-270 watts is difficult, but it will improve his/her ability to tolerate and dispose of blood lactate.
+In this individual, exercise at 210-270 watts is challenging, but it will improve their ability to tolerate and dispose of blood lactate.

 At 270 watts, there is a rapid rise in blood lactate concentration.
 This is known as the 'lactate threshold'.
 Exercise beyond the lactate threshold is ideal for interval training, however.